-[25] No explanation was provided as to why the notary handling the sale of the immovable only issued one cheque made payable Sabrina Dallaire when she only had an undivided 50% interest in the immovable.
-Sabrina Dallaire did not provide any clear explanations as to the circumstances giving rise to the issuance of the cheques made payable to François St-Pierre and Karine Meunier, the amounts of which corresponded exactly to the net proceeds of the sale of the immovable.
+[25] No explanation was provided as to why the notary handling the sale of the immovable only issued one cheque made payable to Sabrina Dallaire when she only had an undivided 50% interest in the immovable.
+Sabrina Dallaire did not provide any clear explanation as to the circumstances giving rise to the issuance of the cheques made payable to François St-Pierre and Karine Meunier of which the amounts corresponded exactly to the net proceeds of the sale of the immovable.